ColleagueRiley/RGFW/README.md

 ```

 # Documentation
-There is a lot of in-header-documentation, but more documentation can be found [here](https://RSGL.github.io/RGFW)
+There is a lot of in-header-documentation, but more documentation can be found at https://colleagueriley.github.io/RGFW/docs/index.html
 If you wish to build the documentation yourself, there is also a Doxygen file attached.

 # Bindings